Posts tagged dreaming

 8. Cheerleading Help

-Family and friends provided lots of encouragement along the way.
+Family and friends provided a great deal of encouragement along the way.
 The high fives, ooohs, ahhs, and “It’s going to be great!” helped me to stay vision-focused and excited.
 When it was time to select cabinet knobs, I created a quick survey on Facebook.
 People weighed in on their favorite knob option.
 The feedback was wonderful.
-I am grateful for the many cheerleaders along the way.
+I am grateful for the many cheerleaders who have supported me along the way.
 Special heartfelt thanks to Steve, Allison, Cassie, Mom, Yota, Peggy, and Elisa for their extra enthusiasm and support.

 My space is no longer just an office.
-It’s now a well-designed place for possibilities, creativity, problem solving, thinking, planning, writing, teaching, communicating, and being.
-Thank you to all those that helped nurture and encourage my dream.
+It’s now a well-designed space for possibilities, creativity, problem-solving, thinking, planning, writing, teaching, communicating, and being.
+Thank you to all those who helped nurture and encourage my dream.

 What has your experience been when pursuing a dream?
 Did you go it alone?
 Did you enlist help from others?
 I look forward to hearing your thoughts.